AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 A Controller is responsible for assessing Receiver compatibility with an active Sender with respect to privacy encryption.
 This process is performed at both the IS-04 and IS-05 levels.

 A Controller verifies compliance at the IS-04 level using the active Sender’s `privacy` attribute or `urn:x-nmos:cap:transport:privacy` capability, and the Receiver’s `urn:x-nmos:cap:transport:privacy` capability.
-When detecting non-compliance the controller MUST prevent activation and SHOULD notify the User.
+When detecting non-compliance the controller SHOULD notify the User and MUST prevent activation unless the User overrides this behavior.
 When detecting compliance the controller MUST perform a further check at the IS-05 level using the Sender’s and Receivers’ IS-05 `ext_privacy_*` transport parameters and associated constraints.

 A Controller MUST ensure that the `protocol` and `mode` parameters are identical between the Sender and all subscribing or connecting Receivers.
 If an ECDH `mode` is used, the Controller MUST also ensure that the `ecdh_curve` parameter is identical between the Sender and the subscribing or connecting Receiver.
 A Controller MAY constrain the Sender with `protocol`, `mode` and `curve` privacy encryption parameters compatible with the Receivers.
 A Controller MUST forward the Sender's `iv`, `key_generator`, `key_version`, and `key_id` parameters to all subscribing or connecting Receivers.
 If an ECDH `mode` is used, the Controller MUST exchange the ECDH `public_key` parameters between the peers.

-If a mismatch is detected in the `protocol`, `mode`, or `ecdh_curve` parameters, the Controller MUST prevent activation and SHOULD notify the User.
+If a mismatch is detected in the `protocol`, `mode`, or `ecdh_curve` parameters, the Controller SHOULD notify the User and MUST prevent activation unless the User overrides this behavior.

 > Note: IS-11 operates at the IS-04 capabilities/constraints level and cannot be used to constrain privacy encryption, which is managed using IS-05.